Month of events marks National Day for Truth and Reconciliation

 “We’re really opening the door to what Brock does, as a multi-faceted university, by creating this action plan because reconciliation really is a University-wide initiative,” Bourgeois said.
 “As somebody whose family’s lived experience is residential school, I look forward to spending time with people at Brock to create a safe space for translating these calls for justice into action.”

-To further raise awareness of the significance of the Orange Shirt and its message that Every Child Matters, the entire Brock community is also invited to participate in an aerial photo at Sept.
-30 at 3:30 p.m. on Alumni Field.
+To further raise awareness of the significance of the Orange Shirt and its message that Every Child Matters, on Sept.
+30 at 12:10 p.m. in front of the Maj.-Gen. Sir Isaac Brock statue.

 Orange shirts are encouraged and can be purchased from a variety of Indigenous creators, including those designed by Montana Adams, an Ojibwe/Chippewa artist from Aamjiwnaang First Nation.
 Available at the Campus Store, the shirts support Survivors’ Secretariat, which assists survivors who attended the Mohawk Institute, the longest running residential school in Canada.
 Details will be available on the Campus Store Instagram account.